 Can I drink milk or fruit juice while taking Oseltamivir?

-Milk or fruit juice may delay drug absorption.
-It is advisable to separate their intake by at least 1 hour.
-If gastrointestinal sensitivity exists, taking with warm water is preferable, and avoid high-fat foods simultaneously to reduce discomfort.
+Milk or fruit juice may delay absorption.
+It is recommended to take the medication at least 1 hour apart from such beverages.
+If gastrointestinal sensitivity exists, opt for warm water and avoid high-fat foods concurrently to reduce discomfort.

 If symptoms improve significantly, do I still need to complete the full course?

-Even if symptoms improve, completing the full course is important to reduce the risk of viral resistance and secondary infections.
-Skipping doses may lead to viral mutations and decreased treatment efficacy.
-Follow your healthcare provider’s instructions carefully to ensure complete treatment.
+Even if symptoms improve, completing the full course is important to reduce the risk of viral resistance and secondary infection.
+Skipping doses may lead to viral mutation and decreased treatment efficacy.
+Follow your healthcare provider’s instructions strictly to ensure complete treatment.